alexander784/Daily-tips-App-/README.md

  ## Installation

  To run this project locally:
- 1.Clone the repository using the: Git clone command 2.Navigate to the project directory "cd Project-name" 3.Open the "Index.html" file in your favorite browser.
+ 1.Clone the repository using the: Git clone command. <br>
+ 2.Navigate to the project directory "cd Project-name"<br>
+ 3.Open the "Index.html" file in your favorite browser.

  ## Usage